 Today I want to talk about one of the most important Excel functions – INDIRECT function.

-Before doing that, I need to give you a brief introduction on dollar sign ($) in Excel formula.
+Before doing that, I need to give you a brief introduction to the dollar sign ($) in the Excel formula.

-You can’t understand INDIRECT function very well without a good knowledge of dollar sign ($).
-You can skip to next part if you are already familiar with the dollar sign ($).
+You can’t understand INDIRECT function very well without a good knowledge of the dollar sign ($).
+You can skip to the next part if you are already familiar with the dollar sign ($).

-Get Idea How Absolute and Relative Reference Work
+Get an Idea How Absolute and Relative Reference Work

 I’d like to explain it using an example.

 Suppose you have a simple formula “=A1” in cell B1.
 This formula will change as “=A2” when you copy and paste it into cell B2.

 If you paste it into cell C1, the formula will be “=B1”.
 And it will be “=B2” for cell C2.